-The incorporation of your business happens as soon as your articles of incorporation are filed with the secretary of state.
-Although filling out the form for the articles of incorporation may only take a few minutes, it could take weeks or even months to prepare all the documents you will need to file the articles of incorporation.
+The incorporation of your business happens as soon as you file your articles of incorporation with the secretary of state.
+Although filling out the form may only take a few minutes, it could take weeks or even months to prepare all the documents you will need to file the articles of incorporation.

 “Every corporation must have a registered agent for purposes of service of process,” said Williams.
 “There are professional registered agent companies that will perform registered agent duties for the corporation, and the annual fees will vary depending on the company.”

-In short, no. Not every business will benefit from incorporation; in fact, some that become corporations are worse off than they were before.
-Becoming a corporation (and maintaining its status thereafter) requires a lot of time and money.
-It is important to consult your lawyer and tax advisor before you take the steps to incorporate.
+In short, no. Not every business will benefit from incorporation; some companies that become corporations are worse off than they were before.
+Becoming a corporation (and maintaining its status after that) requires time and money.
+It is essential to consult your lawyer and tax advisor before you take steps to incorporate.

 “Maintaining the legal and income tax requirements of a corporation can be overwhelming for some business owners as well as expensive,” said Barlin.
 “I have some multimillion-dollar business clients who have chosen never to incorporate (even though they may save some money) because of the human costs of incorporating.
 The roles and responsibilities do not outweigh the tax savings and legal benefits for some business owners.”

-To determine if incorporation is in your best interest, you need to know your company’s goals and capabilities.
-For example, if you are simply trying to incorporate for tax purposes, you may want to think again.
+To determine if incorporation is in your best interest, you must know your company’s goals and capabilities.
+For example, if you want to incorporate only for tax purposes, you may want to think again.
 Barlin said the same income tax deductions apply to unincorporated businesses.
-With a few exceptions, you can deduct any business expense that is "ordinary and necessary” for your business irrespective of entity type.
+With a few exceptions, you can deduct any business expense that is considered “ordinary and necessary” for your business, irrespective of the entity type.